 W35 Burger Bar

 W35 is a small burger joint on the far end of Budapest's party district.
-They break down the hamburger-making process into meticulous, scientific steps: a patty forming machine shapes the Angus beef into uniform sizes, a timer achieves consistent char, and a meat thermometer ensures that all patties are cooked to a juicy, pink-centered, medium-rare doneness.
+They break down the hamburger-making process into meticulous, scientific steps: a patty forming machine shapes the Angus into uniform sizes, a timer achieves consistent char, and a meat thermometer ensures that all patties are cooked to a juicy, pink-centered, medium-rare doneness.
 The result is a compact patty exuding a wonderful beefiness and framed by two crisped sesame buns.
 I only wish they wouldn't use a truffle oil which doesn't do any favors here).

 At €9, the burgers aren't cheap and not particularly sizeable either: you might have some stomach space left after downing the 130 gram / 4.6 oz patties.
 Get the regular cheeseburger because the soggy, undersized bacon strips are only a distraction.
 The other thing you might also notice in W35 is that while the owner unabashedly flaunts his Michelin-starred work experience and blankets the interior walls with photos of himself, the employees get little of the limelight.